carpentries-lab/metagenomics-shell/_episodes/01-introduction.md

 {: .bash}

 ~~~
-R  r_data  shell_data
+dc_workshop.tar.gz  R  r_data
 ~~~
 {: .output}

 `ls` prints the names of the files and directories in the current directory in alphabetical order, arranged neatly into columns.
-We'll be working within the `shell_data` subdirectory, and creating new subdirectories, throughout this workshop.
+We'll be working within the `dc_workshop` subdirectory, and creating new subdirectories, throughout this workshop.

-The command to change locations in our file system is `cd`, followed by a directory name to change our working directory.
+The command to change locations in our file system is `cd` followed by a directory name to change our working directory.
 `cd` stands for "change directory".

-Let's say we want to navigate to the `shell_data` directory we saw above.
+Let's say we want to navigate to the `dc_workshop` directory we saw above.
 We can use the following command to get there:

 ~~~
-$ cd shell_data
+$ cd dc_workshop
 ~~~
 {: .bash}